Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Central_Arduino_Portenta_H7/readme.md

 * Build the image and flash it onto the Arduino Portenta H7
 * Use Azure IoT Central to create cloud components, view properties, view device telemetry, and call direct commands

+_The following was run on Windows 10 and WSL1 Ubuntu Desktop 20.04 environments, with Arduino IDE 1.8.19 and Arduino Arduino Nano RP2040 Connect with headers._

 ## Prerequisites

 * Have an [Azure account](https://azure.microsoft.com/) created.